 English Language Arts Course of Study

-The curriculum for English Language Arts in Mayfield is based on the Ohio Academic Content Standards.
-These standards were developed by the Ohio Department of Education.
-The Ohio Achievement Tests measure a student's progress toward achieving these standards in grades 3 through 8.
+The curriculum for English Language Arts in Mayfield is based on Ohio's New Learning Standards (ONLS).
+These standards were developed as part of a multi-state effort.
+The Ohio Achievement Assements measure a student's progress toward achieving these standards in grades 3 through 8.
 The Ohio Graduation Test measures achievement in grade 10.
 Passage of the OGT is a graduation requirement.
-For this reason, instruction in English Language Arts is closely aligned to the OACS.
+For this reason, instruction in English Language Arts is closely aligned to the ONLS.
 You can access the standards at the link below.

 Instructional Framework Grades K-8